thoherr/smart.city.kempten/README.md

 The entry point of the application is [main.py](main.py).

-The file [setup_controller_number.py](setup_values.py) specifies which of the three controller code bases should run on the current device.
+The file [setup_values.py](setup_values.py) specifies which of the three controller code bases should run on the current device by setting a `controller_number`.
+Furthermore it specifies the values of some timing variables and verbosity flags.

 Network settings, especially for the MQTT server, are configured in [setup_mqtt_config.py](setup_mqtt_config.py).
 See corresponding template files.